edhaker13/myanimelist/README.md

 Other Information
 ==============
-I made this in my spare time, feel free to tell me about any issues.
+I made this in my spare time, but feel free to make an issue if anything breaks.
-If anyone has any ideas on what to extend, I'll be happy to give it a try.
+If anyone has any ideas on what to add or anything to improve, I'll be happy to give it a try.
-Also I'm not a proper programmer, so Apologies in advance for anything that's horribly wrong.
+Also I'm not a proper programmer, so apologies in advance for anything that's horribly wrong.